dcthree/cite-collection-manager/README.md

 * Run `gradle explodedWar` to build an exploded WAR
 * Run `appcfg.sh --oauth2 update build/exploded` to upload to Google App Engine (see [Google's *Uploading and Managing a Java App* documentation](https://cloud.google.com/appengine/docs/java/tools/uploadinganapp) for details)
 * Check <http://myapp.appspot.com/> and the App Engine console for your app

+## Using a Service Account

+The CITE Collection Manager has support for using [an App Engine Service Account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) to do the Fusion Tables request proxying.
+This enables you to spin up new instances of the service without having to manually log in in order for the server to store your credential.
+To use this feature, go to [the Service accounts page for your App Engine project](https://console.developers.google.com/permissions/serviceaccounts) and create a key for your App Engine default service account.
+When prompted, select JSON instead of P12, and copy the resulting JSON file download to `src/main/resources/edu/harvard/chs/citecollectionmanager/service_account.json`.
+You'll also need to share editing permissions on your Fusion Tables (including any authorization tables) with the email address for the service account, e.g. `myapp@appspot.gserviceaccount.com`.
+If a `service_account.json` file is present, the CITE Collection Manager will try to use it instead of any interactive authentication.